Jackeychan-818/pdf_table_scraper/README.md

 # README: Nippon Rice Data Extraction

-It extracts structured tables from monthly Japanese rice market PDF reports covering Jan 2017 to Nov 2025.
+This project extracts structured tables from monthly Japanese rice market PDF reports covering Jan 2017 to Nov 2025.

 For each PDF, we aim to extract four table types:
 - Ex-ante contract (事前契約)